epam/TimeBaseGrafanaPlugin/README.md

 # EPAM TimeBase Datasource plugin for Grafana

-This plugin provides ability to visualize data from TimeBase database by EPAM.
+This plugin provides the ability to visualize data from TimeBase database by EPAM.
 More about TimeBase [here](https://kb.timebase.info/).

 ## What functionality provides this plugin?

-TimeBase grafana plugin provides wide range of instruments for time-series processing in analyzing.
+TimeBase Grafana plugin provides wide range of instruments for time-series processing in analyzing.
 Wide variety of functions include functions from financial analysis domain, statistics, etc.

 ## Prerequisites